 For a more serious experience on the 42-acre farm, the Grand Daily Tour takes two hours, and visitors feed and milk a goat and lead the herd from the pasture to the dairy.
 Final stop: sampling cheeses produced at the dairy.
 You get a ribbon that says “I Milked a Goat Today.’’
-Farmers Thomas and Eva Kafsack are originally from Germany and traveled around Europe to learn all about cheese making.
+Farmers Thomas and Eva Kafsack are originally from Germany and traveled around Europe to learn all about cheese is aciphex over the counter making.

 Mystery Bay Farm

 Mystery Bay Farm in Washington offers a tour that includes a visit to the milking parlor and cheese making facility along with the basic history of goats and sustainable farming.
 This tour is $10 per person.
 But if you want to splurge, at both 6 a.m. and 6 p.m. three people can spend $100 and milk the goats along with the basic tour.
 And if you want more, there is a custom production tour that is for those who want a detailed dairy experience.
 The price varies.

 Alpine goats are in residence along with Rachael Van Laanen, the owner, at this five-acre farm on Marrowstone Island.
 Cheese making classes, farm dinners and souvenirs are available.